lonebhen/Personal-Information-Card/README.md

-# This is a personal information card made with flutter
+# This is my personal information card made with flutter

 ![RESULTS!!](results.png)